eswan18/ethanswan.com/content/posts/2023/2023-06-26-errors-rust-go/index.md

 assignment mismatch: 1 variable but reader.ReadString returns 2 values
 ```

-Go makes an interesting choice in this regard: to treat multiple return values as completely independent, not allowing the user to assign them into a single variable as some kind of tuple or array.
+Go makes an interesting choice in this regard: to treat multiple return values as completely independent, not just parts of a larger tuple or array that can be assigned into a single variable.
 That's a wise choice given this system of error propagation, since as long as you store the primary return value, you can't forget about the error value.

 This explicitness makes it much harder to forget that a function could produce an error.